-- the College's grant and fee income, as disclosed in the note 2, 3 and 4 to the accounts, has been materially misstated. - The College's expenditure on access and participation activities for the financial year has been materially misstated.
+- The College's grant and fee income, as disclosed in the notes 3 / 4 / 5 / 5A / 6 to the accounts, has been materially misstated. - The College's expenditure on access and participation activities for the financial year has been materially misstated.